 A waiver of inadmissibility under section 212(a)(9)(B)(v) of the Act is dependent on a showing that the bar to admission imposes extreme hardship on a qualifying relative, which includes the U.S. citizen or lawfully resident spouse or parent of the applicant.
-Hardship to the applicant or his child can be considered only insofar as it results in hardship to a qualifying relative.
-The applicant's mother and wife are the qualifying relatives in this case.
+The applicant's spouse is the only qualifying relative in this case.
 If extreme hardship to a qualifying relative is established, the applicant is statutorily eligible for a waiver, and USCIS then assesses whether a favorable exercise of discretion is warranted.
 See Matter of Mendez-Moralez, 21 I&N Dec.
 296, 301 (BIA 1996).

-Extreme hardship is "not a definable term of fixed and inflexible content or meaning." but "necessarily depends upon the facts and circumstances peculiar to each case."
+Extreme hardship is "not a definable term of fixed and inflexible content or meaning," but "necessarily depends upon the facts and circumstances peculiar to each case."
 Matter of Hwang, 10 I&N Dec.
 448, 451 (BIA 1964).
 In Matter of Cervantes-Gonzalez, the Board provided a list of factors it deemed relevant in determining whether an alien has established extreme hardship to a qualifying relative.
 22 I&N Dec.
 560, 565 (BIA 1999).
-The factors include the presence of a lawful permanent resident or United States citizen spouse or parent in this country; the qualifying relative's family ties outside the United States; the conditions in the country or countries to which the qualifying relative would relocate and the extent of the qualifying relative's ties in such countries: the financial impact of departure from this country; and significant conditions of health, particularly when tied to an unavailability of suitable medical care in the country to which the qualifying relative would relocate.
+The factors include the presence of a lawful permanent resident or United States citizen spouse or parent in this country; the qualifying relative's family ties outside the United States; the conditions in the country or countries to which the qualifying relative would relocate and the extent of the qualifying relative's ties in such countries; the financial impact of departure from this country; and significant conditions of health, particularly when tied to an unavailability of suitable medical care in the country to which the qualifying relative would relocate.
 Id.
 The Board added that not all of the foregoing factors need be analyzed in any given case and emphasized that the list of factors was not exclusive.
 Id. at 566.

 The Board has also held that the common or typical results of removal and inadmissibility do not constitute extreme hardship, and has listed certain individual hardship factors considered common rather than extreme.
 These factors include: economic disadvantage, loss of current employment, inability to maintain one's present standard of living, inability to pursue a chosen profession, separation from family members, severing community ties, cultural readjustment after living in the United States for many years, cultural adjustment of qualifying relatives who have never lived outside the United States, inferior economic and educational opportunities in the foreign country, or inferior medical facilities in the foreign country.
 See generally Matter of Cervantes-Gonzalez, 22 I&N Dec. at 568; Matter of Pilch, 21 I&N Dec.
 627, 632-33 (BIA 1996); Matter of Ige, 20 I&N Dec.
 880, 883 (BIA 1994); Matter of Ngai, 19 I&N Dec.
-245, 246-47

-(Comm'r 1984); Matter of Kim, 15 I&N Dec.
+245, 246-47 (Comm'r 1984); Matter of Kim, 15 I&N Dec.
 88, 89-90 (BIA 1974); Matter of Shaughnessy, 12 I&N Dec.
 810, 813 (BIA 1968).